cs311-EPFL-StepQuest/prd/template/5-mvp.md

 Social Features: Friend system for adding and interacting with friends, participating in group challenges, and sharing achievements.
 Social interactions increase user engagement and motivation.

-*Justify the importance of each feature.*

 Each feature addresses a specific need or motivation for different personas, ensuring that the app is engaging and useful for a broad audience.
 The step goals and tracking feature provide immediate feedback and a sense of accomplishment.
 Challenges and leaderboards introduce competition and social interaction, while the route creation feature adds variety and exploration.
 The points and rewards system gamifies the experience, making it more engaging and fun.

 ## Success Criteria

-*How will you evaluate the success of the MVP?*

-*Metrics include user penetration, quality / satisfaction.*

-*If applicable, progress in discussions with ecosystem partners / investors / customers.*

 User Penetration: Number of downloads and active users over time.
 High user penetration indicates that the app is appealing and reaching its target audience.